Listen to This Article:

 All of our cooking and dining decisions have an impact on the larger food ecosystem.
 The further that food has to travel to reach us, the more energy is consumed and waste is produced.
 That doesn’t mean that we can’t enjoy foods from around the world.
 But it does mean that using local alternatives when possible helps us to reduce our overall footprint.

 Preventing food waste is another vital piece of this puzzle.
-80 billion pounds of food reach landfills each year, where decay creates methane and carbon dioxide.
-In fact, food waste in landfills accounts for 7% of global greenhouse gases.
+In the U.S. alone, 120 billion pounds of food reach landfills each year, where decay creates methane and carbon dioxide.
+In fact, food waste in landfills accounts for 11% of global greenhouse gases.

-At Escoffier, Culinary Arts students can study these concepts in the six-week Farm to Table® Experience.
+At Escoffier, Culinary Arts students can study these concepts as part of their full program in the six-week Farm to Table® Experience course.
 This course can help students to understand the relationship between the food producer and the chef, and the environmental impact of farming, ranching, and fishing.

-On-campus students can work with local farmers and/or food producers to better understand the nature of the local food economy, and online students may have the opportunity to participate in weekend workshops (optional, not part of the curriculum.)
+On-campus students can work with local farmers and/or food producers to better understand the nature of the local food economy, and online students may have the opportunity to participate in occasional in-person workshops (optional programming; not included in the curriculum.)

 Balance Between Tradition and Innovation